aeckar/usf-cse-resources/README.md

-**Status:** Due to a chronic repetitive strain injury, I am no longer able to work on this project.
+**Status:** Project is discontinued.
 However, additions are still welcome.

 ---